7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 On smooth gravel or rail-trail, 40–60 miles per day is comfortable for most riders on a loaded bike.
 On technical singletrack or high-altitude routes, 20–35 miles per day may be more realistic — and more enjoyable.
 If it's your first overnighter, plan for less than you think you can do and leave time to make camp before dark.

 Start with your time window and water tolerance.
-Then find free bikepacking routes USA options that match your season, have water gaps you can carry for, and allow legal camping.
+Then find no permit bikepacking routes that match your season, have water gaps you can carry for, and allow legal dispersed camping.
 Check the comparison table at the top of this post, scan recent trip reports, call the relevant ranger station, and have a bailout plan.

 Bike touring is usually road-focused, heavier gear, panniers, hotels or established campgrounds.
 Bikepacking is lighter, uses bags that wrap to the frame, and tends to go off-road with more emphasis on backcountry camping.
 The distinction is mostly in setup and terrain preference — there's real overlap between the two styles.

 No. A gravel bike, hardtail mountain bike, or even a sturdy hybrid works fine if it fits you well and the tires match the terrain.
 The setup matters more than the bike model: tire choice, gearing for climbs, and how you mount your bags.
-Ride what you have — reliable brakes and a solid water plan matter more than the frame.
+Ride what you have — reliable brakes and a solid bikepacking gear setup matters more than the frame.

 Carry a water filter and backup purification tablets — both, not one or the other.
 Map your water gaps before you leave using the comparison table in this post.
 Carry more than you think you'll need, and treat every source you find as a bonus rather than the plan.
 The longest gaps on these routes range from ~10 miles (Colorado Trail) to ~45 miles (Great Divide Whitefish section) — size your carry capacity accordingly.